Charles Pearce (calligrapher): Early life and education

-Education

 He studied at Tettenhall College (Wolverhampton), and the Leek School of Arts and Crafts (Leek, Staffordshire).
 At the Central School of Arts and Crafts (London), he studied with Dorothy Mahoney, William Gardner, and Ann Camp.
 At the Camberwell School of Arts and Crafts (London, England), he studied under Donald Jackson and Sidney Bendall, graduating with a National Diploma in Design at Special Level in Writing and Illuminating and Lettering.

-Professional years
+Career

 After graduation Pearce went to work for Decca Records in their Lambeth studio designing record sleeves and promotional literature, and then on to a small advertising agency in the West End of London.
 He left there to become an assistant to both Donald Jackson and Sidney Bendall.
 He worked with Bendall for some four years designing and cutting letters in stone and wood, but remained with Jackson for almost fifteen years, through 1979.

 In 1971 he was made a Fellow of the Society of Scribes & Illuminators.
 Pearce and Jackson worked on many commissions which came into Jackson's studio.
-One included a huge family tree which measured 8 ft by 4 ft, and was a large board covered with a cowhide which had been prepared as for vellum.
+One included a huge family tree which measured 8ft by 4ft, and was a large board covered with a cowhide which had been prepared as for vellum.
 A large amount of his time during this period was involved in the design and signage for Cranks Health Foods until they were taken over by Guinness.

-In 1980 Pearce moved to New York City to live and work.
+In 1980, Pearce relocated to New York City for work.
 While living in New York he primarily worked for two major clients: Pentalic Corporation and RKO Century Warner Theaters.
 It was during this time that he was awarded artist in residence status by the City, which thus allowed him to convert loft space into a working studio.

-Pearce moved to Cleveland in 1991 and worked in the American Greetings design studios for almost ten years, during which he was trained in the use of computer technology.
+Pearce relocated again to Cleveland in 1991 and worked in the American Greetings design studios for almost ten years, during which he was trained in the use of computer technology.
 He finally left to go back to working freelance and was granted a contract by AG for 16 months to give him the opportunity to work his way back into that market.